Staff - Environmental Measurement and Modeling

 Cumper is currently working on AEDT database and modeling related tasks in support of Goals and Targets and the Committee on Aviation Environmental Protection (CAEP).
 He is also involved in integrating Performance Data Analysis and Reporting System (PDARS) data into modeling software currently being developed at the U.S. DOT Volpe Center.

 BSE Acoustical Engineering and Music, University of Hartford

 Chris Cutler joined the Environmental Measurement and Modeling Division in 2014 through the Pathways internship program, and was converted to a full-time physical scientist after receiving his BSE in acoustical engineering and music from the University of Hartford in 2015.

 Cutler offers a wide range of support in acoustics-related testing and analysis.
 He performed extensive software testing and validation for both AEDT 2b and SuperFAR 5.0 releases in support of FAA AEE, and is the technical support contact for FHWA’s Traffic Noise Model (TNM) 2.5.
-Through the use of SuperFAR and other Volpe Center tools, he supports his division’s role as auditor of Part 36 Aircraft Noise Certifications, including DGPS system validation.
+Through the use of SuperFAR and other U.S. DOT Volpe Center tools, he supports his division’s role as auditor of Part 36 Aircraft Noise Certifications, including DGPS system validation.

 Cutler is the in-house small unmanned aerial systems (sUAS) pilot for his division, having flown multiple test flights used to evaluate hardware and collect high-quality GPS tracking data for the eventual purpose of UAS noise certification.
 He has experience in various acoustic and meteorological data collection system deployments, including ground-plane microphone setups and long-term environmental surveys.